truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 Let's address the problem which digital identity might solve.
 Imagine I get the following email:

     Dear Paul,
     I am "Francis Bacon".
-Please reply to me at your earliest convenience.
+Please reply at your earliest convenience.
 But, beware!
 Lots of people are going around pretending to be me, via email!
 Don't trust them and don't reply to them.
     Sincerely,
     Francis